bitplane/bitplane.net/~/doc/thoughts/hydropsychism/index.md

 Fish don't realize they're in water.
 The same can be said of organic chemistry.

 Our throne of mind was built one drip at a time as nature slurped its way up the gradient of complexity.
-This model's seat of consciousness is one of fluid dynamics rather than quantum ones, one made of ordinary physical processes that we refer to as physical law.
+This model's seat of consciousness is about fluid dynamics rather than quantum ones, it is made of ordinary physical processes that we refer to as physical law.
 It does not rest on the eternal Platonic forms of symbolic dualism, nor the ignorance of complexity.
 No need to *mind the gap*[^lol], it's just plain old wet stuff, whatever stuff is anyway.

+## The central point

-So, aside from determinism being functionally equivalent to evolution denial, the central point is that neurons don't provide consciousness, they manipulate the fluid around them, changing the texture of a liquid mind-stuff that pre-dates evolution.
+So, aside from determinism being functionally equivalent to evolution denial, this paper's main claim is this:

+Neurons don't provide consciousness, they manipulate the fluid around them.
+They vibrate mind into existence by shaping the texture of a liquid mind-stuff that pre-dates evolution.

+## Two ways

 There are two obvious mechanisms that could lead to this, the most simple - and the one taken so far - is that fluids as a whole have experience.

 A less direct one is that water's hexagonal structure, when put under pressure from sodium ions rushing into gates along neural axons force a decision on its movement, causing it to become aware of the shape of the neuron's outer surface, and by extension the network as a whole.

 These two viewpoints result in very different outcomes.
 The former needs no special quantum behaviour, being pure fluid-dynamics it can be explained in